DoubleML/doubleml-docs/doc/workflow/workflow.rst

 be computed later.
 In many cases, directed acyclical graphs (DAGs) are helpful to formulate the causal problem, illustrate the involved causal channels and the critical parts of the inferential framework.
 At this stage, a precise argumentation and discussion of the research question is crucial.

+..
+   TODO: Set up and insert a DAG for the 401(k) Example: IV-based argumentation (eligibility - participation - outcome)

 .. image:: causal_graph.svg
   :width: 800